The Pattern-Breaking Guide to Fighting Depression

 - "Strong people don't fall apart like this"

-- Control comes from accepting what you cannot control
+- Real control comes from accepting what you cannot control

-- Ask for help with one specific, concrete thing
+- Ask for help with one specific, concrete thing.
+Not advice.
+Actual help.

-- Practice saying "I'm struggling" to someone you trust
+- Say "I'm struggling" to someone you trust.
+Watch them not lose respect.

-- Channel energy toward one thing you can influence today
+- Pick one thing you can actually influence today.
+Focus there.

 The Peacemaker's Fading Light